-Business land is revalued in accordance with the "Revision of the Act on Revaluation of Land" (March 31, 1999, Act No. 24).
+Business land is revalued in accordance with the "Act on Partial Amendment to the Law to Revise Part of the Land Revaluation Law (Law No. 24 of March 31, 1999).
 Of the valuation difference, tax corresponding to the valuation difference is recognized in Deferred Tax Liabilities for land revaluations in the liabilities section, while the deducted amount is recognized in the Revaluation Reserve for Land in the net assets section.
-The difference between the total fair value of revalued business land and the total book value after revaluation as of the end of the current fiscal year is 62,982 million yen.
+The difference between the total fair value of revalued business land and the total book value after revaluation as of the end of the current fiscal year is 62,961 million yen.